fastly/compute-starter-kit-javascript-queue/README.md

 ## Getting started

 1. If you haven't already, [sign up for Upstash](https://www.npmjs.com/package/@upstash/redis) and create a Redis service.
-2. Initialize a Compute@Edge project using this starter kit.
+2. Initialize a Compute project using this starter kit.
    ```sh
    fastly compute init --from=https://github.com/fastly/compute-starter-kit-javascript-queue
    ```